MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 [WITH option [,...n]]
 ```

-* the first parameter can be a message string, a message id, or a variable that contains the message string.
+* the first parameter can be a message string, a message-id, or a variable that contains the message string.
-* the second prarmer -> serverity
+* the second Parameter -> severity
-* the thried -> state
+* the third -> state

 you can optionally add arguments, like strings or numbers